daudix/daudix/README.md

 > [!IMPORTANT]
-> All my personal repositories has been moved to the [Codeberg](https://codeberg.org/daudix-UFO), all future work will continue there.
-I will continue using GitHub just like before, but not for personal projects :)
+> All my personal repositories has been moved to [Codeberg](https://codeberg.org/daudix-UFO), all future work will continue there.
+I'll continue using GitHub just like before, but not for personal projects :)

 Hello there stranger! welcome to my GitHub profile :3